lexibank/tlopo/out/vol3/chapter10.md

-The items reflecting PNCV &ast;lalaso 'Polyscias scutellaria' (?)below appear to be cognate with Lau, Kwara'ae (SES) lalato 'Xylocarpus granatum' (ch.6, §4.6).
+The items reflecting PNCV _&ast;lalaso_ 'Polyscias scutellaria' (?) below appear to be cognate with Lau, Kwara'ae (SES) _lalato_ 'Xylocarpus granatum' (ch.6, §4.6).
 However, they are not cognate in the strict sense.
-Each set of items reflects an independent innovation entailing reduplication of a reflex of POc &ast;lasoR 'testicles'.
+Each set of items reflects an independent innovation entailing reduplication of a reflex of POc _&ast;lasoR_ 'testicles'.
 In the case of Xylocarpus granatum the comparison is with rounded fruit that hang heavily ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 122).
-Explain- ing PNCV &ast;lalaso is more problematic.
+Explaining PNCV _&ast;lalaso_ is more problematic.
 [Lynch](../references.md#source-Lynch2004a) ([2004a](../references.md#source-Lynch2004a)) glosses the reconstruction 'Polyscias scutellaria' on the basis of the gloss of its reflexes in Paamese, Lewo, Apma, Nguna and S Efate.
 However, its denotation in Mota seems to be the aerial yam, Dioscorea bulbifera (ch.9, §2.1.3), and it is easy to infer a perceived resemblance between testicles and tubers on the vine.
-If this inference is correct, then D. bulb!fera may have been the PNCV sense of &ast;lalaso, rather than P. scutellaria.
+If this inference is correct, then D. bulbifera may have been the PNCV sense of _&ast;lalaso_, rather than P. scutellaria.

 <table>
 <tr>